ctsit/form_render_skip_logic/README.md

 ## Installation
 - Clone this repo into to `<redcap-root>/modules/form_render_skip_logic_v2.0`.
 - Go to **Control Center > Manage External Modules** and enable Form Render Skip Logic.
-- For each project you want to use this module, go to the project home page, click on **Manage External Modules** link, and then enable Linear Data Entry Workflow for that project.
+- For each project you want to use this module, go to the project home page, click on **Manage External Modules** link, and then enable Form Render Skip Logic for that project.

 ## Configuration
-Access **Manage External Modules** section of your project, click on Form Render Skip Logic's configure button, and fill **Forms Exceptions** in order to show or hide forms according to your needs.
+Access **Manage External Modules** section of your project, click on Form Render Skip Logic's configure button, and save settings in order to show or hide instruments according to your needs.
+This process is very similar to REDCap branching logic.